akeneo/pim-community-dev/UPGRADE.md

 > Please perform a backup of your database before proceeding to the migration.
 You can use tools like [mysqldump](https://dev.mysql.com/doc/refman/5.7/en/mysqldump.html).

+> Please perform a backup of your indices before proceeding to the migration.
+You can use Elastisearch API [_snapshot](hhttps://www.elastic.co/guide/en/elasticsearch/reference/5.6/modules-snapshots.html).

 > Please perform a backup of your codebase if you don't use a VCS (Version Control System).

 ## Requirements

 Please, see the complete [list of requirements](https://docs.akeneo.com/3.0/install_pim/manual/system_requirements/system_requirements.html) for PIM v3.0.

+Please provide a server with the following requirements before proceeding to the PIM 3.0 migration.
+To install those requirements, you can follow the official documentations or our installation documentation on [Debian 9](https://docs.akeneo.com/3.0/install_pim/manual/system_requirements/manual_system_installation_debian9.html) or [Ubuntu 16.04](https://docs.akeneo.com/3.0/install_pim/manual/system_requirements/system_install_ubuntu_1604.html).

 ### PHP Version

-Akeneo PIM v3.0 now expects PHP 7.2.
+Akeneo PIM v3.0 now expects PHP 7.2

 ### MySQL version

-Akeneo PIM v3.0 now expects MySQL 5.7.22.
+Akeneo PIM v3.0 now expects MySQL 5.7.22

-### ES version
+### Elasticsearch version

-Akeneo PIM v3.0 now expects Elasticsearch 6.5.4.
+Akeneo PIM v3.0 now expects Elasticsearch 6.5.4

-A reindexation of the products (and product models) is required.
-We'll provide the best way to do it later in this document.
+### Node version

+Akeneo PIM v3.O now expects Node 10.15.0

 ## Database charset migration